-1 3 1 High dose radiation-induced pathologies
+1 3 1 Radio-sensitivity

-Hypersensitivity to ionising radiation - The effects of ionising radiation on personal health vary from one individual to the next.
+The effects of ionising radiation on personal health vary from one individual to the next.
 Since it was stated for the first time by Bergonié and Tribondeau in 1906, it is for example known that the same dose does not have the same effect when received by a growing child and when received by an adult.
 Individual hypersensitivity to high doses of ionising radiation has been extensively documented by radiotherapists and radiobiologists.
-This is the case with genetic anomalies in DNA repair and cell signalling, which mean that certain patients may display extreme hypersensitivity that can lead to "radiological burns".
-Finally, some patients are more susceptible to the development of cancers.
-In total, about 5% of the population is concerned by hyper-sensitivity to ionising radiation.
+This is the case with genetic anomalies in DNA repair and cell signalling, which means that certain patients may display extreme hypersensitivity that can lead to "radiological burns".